Occupational Therapists as a Career

 Communication skills: Occupational therapists must have good communication skills to be able to explain clearly what they want their patients to do.

-Compassion: Occupational therapists are usually drawn to the profession by a desire to help people and improve the daily lives of others.
+Compassion: Occupational therapists are usually drawn to the profession by the desire to help people and improve the daily lives of others.

 Interpersonal skills: Occupational therapists spend their time teaching and explaining therapies to patients, they should inspire trust and respect from their clients.